 - August/September, Loch Ness Beast Race

-- September – Loch Ness Marathon & Festival of Running
+- September/October – Loch Ness Marathon & Festival of Running

 - October – The Culloden Run

 Whilst the stronghold of Scottish rugby is further south in Edinburgh, Glasgow and the Borders, there is still strong competition in the Highlands.
 The main team in Inverness is Highland RFC who play in the BT National League – Division 2.
 The season runs from late August through to April.